aws-samples/aws-hpc-recipes/recipes/storage/efs_simple/README.md

 ## Usage

-### Configure a networking stack (optional)

-Follow the instructions in the [Large-scale HPC Networking Setup](../../net/hpc_large_scale/README.md) recipe.
-This will help ensure you have subnets configured in multiple Availablity Zones.
-You only need to do this once per Region you want to deploy clusters and their associated resources in.

 ### Create an EFS filesystem

 There is only one template in this recipe, whichj creates a simple EFS filesystem.

 * Create an [EFS Filesystem](https://console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/create/review?stackName=efs-simple&templateURL=https://aws-hpc-recipes.s3.us-east-1.amazonaws.com/main/recipes/storage/efs_simple/assets/main.yaml).

 You will be asked to select subnets in which to create EFS mount targets.
-Choose either 3 (recommended) or 2 subnets.
+Choose between 1 and 3 subnets.
 Then, choose the corresponding number of subnets in **SubnetCount**.
 It must match or the template may fail to launch.

 ### Use with AWS ParallelCluster